Richard Jankovich: Biography

 In 2008, Jankovich moved to Los Angeles and continued to make music as Pocket and Mon Draggor while working at in-store music providers like Mood Media.
 Mon Draggor's double LP Pulling Strings/Pushing Buttons was selected as 9th best album of 2015 by PopMatters.

 In 2013, he launched Shoplifter.
 Shoplifter specializes in helping artists and record labels get their songs placed into playlists that accompany the shopping experience (i.e. overhead or in-store music.)

 In 2016, Burnside Project released the previously shelved album Syntax and Semantics (recorded in 2004) on Bar/None Records.
 In 2017, Big Mother Gig returned with a new EP and began performing live.
 In 2018, Pocket released 5 EPs of unreleased songs and remixes with Robyn Hitchcock, Tanya Donelly (Belly), Yuki Chikudate (Asobi Seksu), Vic Godard (Subway Sect), Dave Smalley (Dag Nasty), Styrofoam, Mux Mool, Mount Sims, RemoteTreeChildren and Glen Phillips (Toad The Wet Sprocket).

 In February 2021, Big Mother Gig announced their new LP Gusto on Stereogum and released the first single, "The Underdog" featuring Leah Wellbaum of Slothrust.
 Gusto was released on 30 April 2021, to positive reviews by Stereogum, NPR, American Songwriter, BrooklynVegan and more.
 In the Fall of 2021, the band supported the album with a 3-week US tour opening for Black Joe Lewis & the Honeybears.

 In 2023, Burnside Project member Paul Searing died unexpectedly, and the band officially broke up after releasing their final single "Ancient Artifact" in 2024.
 In November 2024, Big Mother Gig announced their dissolution and Jankovich announced a new act called Long A with fellow Big Mother Gig member Albert Kurniawan.
+Long A released their debut LP, 2025's It’s About To Start, a collaborative collection featuring Tanya Donelly, Ben Lee, Gothic Tropic and others.
+The duo then completed a West Coast tour in early 2026 in support of the record.